Norrie reaches Indian Wells semi-finals

 Last updated on .From the section Tennis

-Britain's Cameron Norrie beat Argentina's Diego Schwartzman in straight sets to reach the semi-finals of the Indian Wells Masters.
+Britain's Cameron Norrie hailed the "biggest win of my career" after he beat Argentina's Diego Schwartzman in straight sets to reach the semi-finals of the Indian Wells Masters.

 World number 26 Norrie will replace Dan Evans as British number one after his 6-0 6-2 win in California.

-The 26-year-old left-hander had never previously reached the last eight of a Masters 1000 tournament before Thursday's match.
+The 26-year-old left-hander had never previously reached the last eight of a Masters 1000 tournament.

 Norrie will face either Grigor Dimitrov or Hubert Hurkacz in the last four.